csidsocialmedia/csidsocialmedia.github.io/_posts/2014-04-25-Finding-shortest-paths-on-flow-networks.markdown

         return n

-By applying the above scripts we obtain the weighted, directed flow network
+By applying the above scripts we obtain the weighted, directed flow network as an edge list:

     1988160->1988196: 1
     1983425->sink: 1